My name is Vidya Sury. My mission is to help you stay healthy.

 Diabetes education

 In 2014, I was diagnosed with Type 2 diabetes.
 It was a shock.
 My immediate reaction was denial.
 Obviously, that wasn’t going to help me, so I determined to show diabetes who’s boss.
 Yes, I had a tough time initially, but now that I know more about how to manage it, I am keen on sharing tips.
-Diabetes is not a life-sentence.
+Diabetes is not a life sentence.
 You can have diabetes and be happy!
-For daily tips to manage diabetes, visit Life Hacks for Diabetics

 I am a diabetes contributor to the Abbott India blog.